Valley of the Thracian Rulers: Seuthopolis

 The city was situated on a low terrace downstream the Tundzha river which surrounded it to the South and South-West, while the town was surrounded to the East by the Goliama Varovita river, a feeder of the Tunzdha river.
-Sevtopolis was found during construction works of the Koprinka dam (former Georgi Dimitrov dam), with research taking place between 1948 and 1954.
+Sevtopolis was found during construction works of the Koprinka Reservoir (former Georgi Dimitrov dam), with research taking place between 1948 and 1954.
 Excavation works were led by Prof. D. P. Dimitrov and Prof. M. Chichikova.
 The city now lies at the bottom of the lake.

 Sevtopolis has an irregular pentagonal form and is situated over a surface of 50 decares.
 Its fortress wall is 890 meters long with rectangular towers and bastions being located along it, mainly to the North-West and North-East.
 The wall is 2 meter thick with a fundament of crushed stones, while the superstructure was made of adobe leveled by wooden beams.

 The town construction was done at a single stage while preserving the principles of orthogonal design (the so-called “Hippodamus system”).
 The two gates were located to the North-West and South-West and represented a starting point of the main streets which crossed each other under right angle at the square (the “Agora” Greek άγορά).
 Another street was used to pass through the inner side, along the whole fortress wall.
 The town was equipped with a water and sewerage system while several wells satisfied the citizens’ needs for fresh water.
 The Agora took central place and, according to Sevtopolis’ sign, Dionysius's sanctuary was situated there.
 All important social buildings were situated around the Agora.